 The former Managing Director would advise all European headquarters to always keep a close eye on customer satisfaction in India.
 “It plays such a big role in being successful here as it forces you to quickly make the product and service changes that you may have missed in your initial plan.
 It is therefore essential that every Head Office has direct access to customer feedback, especially in the early years, and that they review this regularly.
 That way, they can intervene promptly and make necessary adjustments.”

 Dare to adapt to India in all areas

 “Before you go to India, you have to understand how and where your product fits in into the market.
 Skoda’s entry almost perfectly coincided with the decline of the Opel brand in India.
 Because of that, we could establish Skoda as a highly engineered and safe European car at a relatively affordable price.
-‘Value luxury’ was the phrase we later used to describe its positioning between the mass market and the luxury car segment”, explains Rao.
+‘Value luxury’ is where we describe the positioning between the mass market and the luxury car segment”, explains Rao.
 “We were able to fill that niche with a regular flow of new products.
-But when choosing to go niche, you must have realistic expectations of what your numbers are going to look like in terms of profits and sales.
+But when choosing the niche, you must have realistic expectations of your profit and sales are going to look like.
 The niche-strategy can make your brand successful, but will not propel you to be the market leader”.

 The former Skoda Director mentions Apple as an example.